$19.95 – $35.95

 2-3′ ( 3/8” dia.)
 These trees will have a good root system.
 They will be whips around 3′ high with a trunk diameter of 3/8”.

-3-5′ ( 1/2” dia.)
+3-5′ ( 1/2” dia).
 These trees will have a good root system with some possible branching but will mainly be whips.
-They will range in height between 3′ to 5′ with a trunk diameter of around a 1/2”.
+They will range in height between 3′ and 5′ with a trunk diameter of around 1/2”.

 4-6′ (+ 1/2” dia.)
-These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
+These trees will have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

 2-yr 4-6′ (5/8”-3/4” dia.)
 These two-year-old trees will have an extensive root system and can have multiple branches with a diameter of 5/8” and greater.
 We will be pruning the trees back to a shipping height of 66” with the roots.
 Our largest box is 66″x 14″x 15″ and will hold 15 of the 2-yr trees.
-Free local pick-up is open to the surrounding states of Pennsylvania.
+Free local pick-up is available in the surrounding states of Pennsylvania.

 PLANTING INSTRUCTIONS FOR KERR CRABAPPLE